teheran/RIOT/tests/driver_nrf24l01p_lowlevel/README.md

 ### Procedure

 * take two boards and connect a transceiver to each (it should be also possible to use one board with different SPI-ports)
 * depending on your board, you'll maybe also need to connect a UART/tty converter
 * build and flash the test-program to each
 * open a terminal (e.g. pyterm) for each
 * if possible, reset the board by using the reset-button.
 You'll see "_Welcome to RIOT_" etc.
 * type `help` to see the description of the commands
 * initialize both with `it`
 * with one board, send a packet by typing `send`
 * in the next step you can also use `send` to send data in the other direction
 * now you can use send on both boards/transceivers to send messages between them

+In addition to the above test, the following tests the dynamic payload feature.

+* after initializing, run `en_dyn` on both boards
+* verify, using `prgs` that `REG_FEATURE` has bit 2 set to one and that `REG_DYNPD` has bit 0:4 set to one
+* run `send N`, and vary `N` with a value of 1 - 32 bytes.
+* verify that the other board receives the packet with `N` bytes

 ## Expected Results